-- A65.
+- A76.
 The control environment includes the governance and management functions and the attitudes, awareness, and actions of those charged with governance and management concerning the entity's internal control and its importance in the entity.
-The control environment sets the tone of an organization, influencing the control consciousness of its people. - A66.
-Elements of the control environment that may be relevant when obtaining an understanding of the control environment include the following: - (a) Communication and enforcement of integrity and ethical values These are essential elements that influence the effectiveness of the design, administration and monitoring of controls. - (b) Commitment to competence Matters such as management's consideration of the competence levels for particular jobs and how those levels translate into requisite skills and knowledge.
+The control environment sets the tone of an organization, influencing the control consciousness of its people. - A77.
+Elements of the control environment that may be relevant when obtaining an understanding of the control environment include the following: - (a) Communication and enforcement of integrity and ethical values These are essential elements that influence the effectiveness of the design, administration and monitoring of controls. - (b) Commitment to competence Matters such as management's consideration of the competence levels for particular jobs and how those levels translate into requisite skills and knowledge. - (c) Participation by those charged with governance Attributes of those charged with governance such as: - Their independence from management.